 Jennifer Doudna is best known for her pioneering work on CRISPR/Cas9, a tool for editing genes that offers a potent new approach to understand and treat complex genetic diseases.

 Saul Perlmutter received the 2011 Nobel Prize in Physics.
 He led one of the two research teams that simultaneously discovered the accelerating expansion of the universe.

 Robert B. Reich is a professor of public policy at UC Berkeley.
 A former secretary of labor, Reich has served in three administrations.
 He is a frequent contributor to national media.

 Randy Schekman received the 2013 Nobel Prize in Physiology or Medicine for his role in revealing the machinery that regulates the transport and secretion of proteins in our cells.

-Janet Yellen, Chair of the Federal Reserve since 2014, was a distinguished faculty member in Business Administration and Economics at UC Berkeley prior to joining the Federal Reserve.
+Janet Yellen, served as Chair of the Federal Reserve between 2014 and 2018.
+Prior to joining the Federal Reserve, she was a distinguished faculty member in Business Administration and Economics at UC Berkeley.

 Berkeley counts among its current faculty

 Howard Hughes Medical Institute Investigators

 Recipients of the National Medal of Science